FrancescoRisso/Muse-Book/server/APIs.md

 -   Access Constraints:
     -   user is logged in
 -   Additional Constraints:
-    -   return 404 if `id` is not an existing book
+    -   return 404 if `id` is not an existing book owned by the user
-    -   return 404 if the user is not the owner of the book

 ### POST `musebook/api/book`